ML-flash/Night_Watcher/readme.md

-# Night_watcher Framework
+# Night_watcher Intelligence Gathering System

-A system for analyzing news, identifying divisive content, and generating counter-narratives with memory capabilities.
+A system for analyzing news and identifying authoritarian patterns with enhanced memory capabilities.

 ## Quick Start